Nasa silver mine: First phase

 It was an indigenous Sami man by the name of Peder Olofsson who had made the first discovery of ore.
-The mine never delivered much silver: about 860 kg, plus 250 tons of lead.
-It was historically important, as it contributed to the development of infrastructure in this part of Lappland, most notably the Nasa trail and the city of Arjeplog.
+The mine never delivered much silver: about 860 kg, plus 250 tons of lead during the first period and 110 kilos of silver and 21 tons of lead during the second period.
+It was historically important, as it contributed to the development of infrastructure in this part of Lapland, most notably the Nasa trail and the city of Arjeplog.
 It marked the beginning of Sweden's efforts to become a major power.

 Many men were conscripted to work the mines, and were noted to have been worked hard and brutishly, along with receiving little or none of their wages of flour, salt, tobacco and liquor.
 It was found that the foreman Isak Tiock had been keeping most of the wages for himself as well as cruelly treating those who would not work.
 Afterwards a royal commission imprisoned him and had all debts paid.